Nagoya-Univ-Yamazato-Lab/NUYL-homepage/src/pages/en/team/Takaya-Yamazato.md

 Short Biography:

-Dr. Takaya Yamazato is a professor and the Deputy Director at the Institute of Liberal Arts and Sciences at Nagoya University in Japan.
-He earned his Ph.D. in Electrical Engineering from Keio University in 1993 and subsequently joined Nagoya University.
-Dr. Yamazato has also worked as a visiting researcher at the University of Kaiserslautern.
+g researcher at the Research Group for RF Communications at the University of Kaiserslautern from 1997 to 1998.

-In 2006, he received the IEEE Communication Society's Best Tutorial Paper Award, and in 2019, he was honored with the IEICE Best Paper Award.
-From 2016 to 2017, he served on the Board of Governors of the IEEE Communication Society, where he held the position of Director of the Asia/Pacific Board.
-He edited the Japanese Section of the IEICE Transactions on Communications from 2009 to 2011 and chaired the editorial board from 2020 to 2021.
-Since 2024, he has been the Director of the Journal and Transactions of the IEICE.
-Additionally, starting in 2024, he became a board member of Open Education Global.
+In 2006, Dr. Yamazato received the IEEE Communication Society's Best Tutorial Paper Award.
+He co-chaired the Wireless Communication Symposia at IEEE ICC 2009 and the Selected Areas in Communication Symposia at IEEE ICC 2011.
+Additionally, he served as the chair of the Satellite and Space Communication Technical Committee of the IEEE Communication Society from 2008 to 2010.
+In 2011, he conducted a half-day tutorial titled "Visible Light Communication" at IEEE ICC 2011 in Kyoto, Japan.
+He also served as the editor-in-chief of the Japanese Section of the IEICE Transactions on Communications from 2009 to 2011, and chaired the IEICE Communication Society editorial board from 2020 to 2021.
+Furthermore, he received the IEICE Best Paper Award in 2020.
+Since 2024, he has been serving as the Director of Journals and Transactions for the IEICE.

+In addition to his research in wireless communications, Dr. Yamazato has been actively engaged in open education initiatives.
+He launched the Nagoya University OpenCourseWare in 2005 and has been involved in its management and operation ever since.
+He has served as a board member of JOCW since its inception in 2005 and is currently a member of the board of Open Education Japan (OEJ).
+As of 2024, he is also a member of the Board of Directors at Open Education Global (OEG).

-Dr. Yamazato's research interests include visible light communication, intelligent transport systems, stochastic resonance, and open educational resources.
+Dr. Yamazato's research interests include visible light communication (VLC), intelligent transport systems (ITS), stochastic resonance (SR), and open educational resources (OER).

 See also: